My name is Maria. I am from Latvia.

 Here it is possible to gain organizational skills, because everything here relies on us the students.
 Students run the school.
 You can learn how to organize cleaning, food production, shopping, your own studies, different events, investigations, logistics.

-For 18 months teams it is cool to have the opportunity of organizing a shop.
+For the 18 months teams it is cool to have the opportunity of organizing a shop.
 There you are free.
 You can make coffee-shop, bakery, handcraft store.
 It is a fun experience to try to be a shop owner without any risks!

 This place is great for a gap year.
 Sometimes it can get very difficult.
 It is not only a paradise island, mostly we work here, but in the end it is possible to get more out of this place.
 And experience gained here, of course, will be unforgettable.